 About the Author

-Melina Schweizer is a Senior Technical Account Manager at AWS.
-She works with Enterprise Support customers to help them design solutions and optimize their usage of AWS resources.
+Melina Schweizer is a Senior Solutions Architect at AWS.
+She works developing infrastructure for AWS GameDay to help provide the backbone for gamified learning experiences.
 In her spare time, Melina enjoys playing the piano, gardening, and vacationing in Europe with her family.